What to do if…

 Important note

-This guide is general information, not medical advice.
+This guide is general information, not medical advice or professional care.
 If you think this is an emergency or symptoms are severe, call 911 right away.